What is MVP development for startups?

 2. Quick turnaround

-On average, 3-4 months is enough to develop and release an MVP, but of course, each case is unique.
-After the first interviews, developers will be able to dive into your idea and tell you how much time the project will take for us.
+On average, 3-4 months is enough for an MVP development, but of course, each case is unique.
+After the first interviews, developers will be able to dive into your MVP idea and tell you how much time the project development will take for us.

 3. Project management